zeroDivZero/notes-ios/notes/testing/2_anatomy.md

 @testable import MyApp
 ```

 Import module to test, typically main app.
-Since tests are in separate module, `@testable` gives tests access control of tested module at `internal` level, so no need to change source to add `public`.
+Since tests are in separate module, `@testable` gives tests access control of tested module at `internal` level, so no need to add `public` to source.

 ## Test Class